 - Medical Power of Attorney – A legal document that lets you name a person to make decisions about medical treatment.
 You can choose to make it effective immediately or at a future point in time.
 You can also choose to revoke it.

 - Disposition of Remains – A legal document that details what should happen to your body after you pass away (cremation, burial), and who will authorize that disposition.

 Contact Round Rock Estate Planning Attorneys for Legal Help

 Estate planning is complex.
 Doing it wrong can be financially and emotionally devastating.
 Our Round Rock Estate Planning Lawyers at Elissa I. Henry Law Firm, PLLC can help you.
-Contact us today for a free consultation.
+Contact us today for a consultation.